CabezasGonzalezJavier/CallFragmentsMethodFromActivity/README.md

 # About
   This is a simple example how to Call fragment's method from Activity.
+  You can check this post:
+  <a href"http://thedeveloperworldisyours.com/#sthash.8hcfZ0hl.1322wbxx.dpbs">Send data from activity to fragment on android II</a>

   <img src="http://thedeveloperworldisyours.com/wp-content/uploads/transferDataActivityFragmentII.gif" alt="" />
   Also visit my blog: